Nastel/tnt4j-streams/tnt4j-streams-kafka/samples/kafka-intercept/readme.md

 #### Interceptors configuration

-To configure interceptors use file `./config/intercept/interceptors.properties`.
+To configure interceptors use sample file `./config/intercept/interceptors.properties`.
 Configuration properties are:
 * `metrics.report.period` - period (in seconds) of Kafka interceptors (and JMX) collected metrics reporting to dedicated Kafka topic.
 Default value - `30`.
 * `metrics.report.delay` - delay (in seconds) before first metrics reporting is invoked.
 If not defined, it is equal to